 E2EE helps protect your privacy by ensuring that only you and the intended recipient can read the message.
 Without it, the messaging app provider could theoretically skim the contents and sell the data to a third party or hand it over to the government.

 Our list of the best encrypted messaging apps is a good place to start.

 4. Change your social media privacy settings

-And of course, the CIA, FBI, and police are known to keep tabs on people via social media accounts.
+The CIA, FBI, and police are also known to keep tabs on people via social media accounts.